Huntington’s Disease and Palliative Care

 - Changes in mood

-While living with Huntington’s Disease is always a major challenge, palliative care can make a big difference.
-The palliative care team can provide medications that relieve muscle spasms, calm nervousness and manage shortness of breath.
-Sometimes feeding tubes are used to help with nutrition when swallowing becomes difficult.
+Palliative care can make a big difference.
+The palliative care team can manage symptoms and side effects of treatment.
+They can provide medications to relieve muscle spasms, calm nervousness and manage shortness of breath.
+Sometimes feeding tubes are necessary for nutrition if swallowing becomes difficult.

-Palliative care specialists are experts in treating the symptoms of Huntington’s Disease and the side effects of treatments, so they can help you and your family in many ways.
-They can help you adjust.
-They can help you understand complex medical information.
-They can help you match your treatment choices to your personal needs and goals.
+Palliative care specialists are experts in treating the symptoms of Huntington’s Disease and the side effects of treatments.
+They can help you adjust, understand complex medical information, and help you match your treatment choices to your needs and goals.
 And they will spend as much time as it takes.
-It is important to remember that your palliative care team is 100 percent there for you.
+It is important to remember that your palliative care team is 100 percent there for you, and for your family.

 How to Get Palliative Care

-If you or a loved one is facing Huntington’s Disease, ask your doctor for a referral to palliative care—the earlier the better.
-You can receive palliative care in the hospital, at an outpatient clinic and sometimes at home.
+Ask your doctor for a referral to palliative care if you or a loved one is living with Huntington’s Disease.
+You can get palliative care in the hospital, at an outpatient clinic and sometimes at home.

-Although living with Huntington’s Disease is a difficult journey, palliative care can ease your burden and help you achieve the best possible quality of life.
+Palliative care can ease your burden and help your quality of life.
 For more information, explore GetPalliativeCare.org.
 Take the quiz to find out if palliative care is right for you.
 And find providers in your area by visiting the Palliative Care Provider Directory.